Say goodbye to the rat race with the Noble Eightfold Path.

-In this talk, Rinpoche specifically addresses those Buddhists with materialistic, Abrahamic, or Brahmanic tendencies.
+In this talk, Rinpoche specifically addresses those buddhists with materialistic, Abrahamic, or Brahmanic tendencies.
 Using the framework of relative truth and ultimate truth, Rinpoche expounds on how reincarnation fits the definition of valid relative truth, being usable on the relative level.
-Rinpoche also goes into detail about how, through Buddhist study, objects can be validated.
-Also covered in this talk are: the main purpose of Buddhist teachings, concepts of direct teaching vs. expositional teaching, and union of relative truth and ultimate truth.
+Rinpoche also goes into detail about how, through buddhist study, objects can be validated.
+Also covered in this talk are: the main purpose of buddhist teachings, concepts of direct teaching vs. expedient teaching, and the union of relative truth and ultimate truth.

 Subtitles: Chinese, English